What does occupational health and safety mean?

 Occupational safety training

-Training should take place at the latest on the day the employee starts work in the form of induction training and then refresher training at appropriate intervals – especially taking into account the type of work and changes in the work organisation.
+Training should take place at the latest on the day the employee starts work in the form of initial training and then, at appropriate intervals – particularly in view of the type of work and changes in the organisation of work – refresher training.

 Tip: OHS training was covered in one of our blog articles.